aonufrei/threads-docs/threads.md

 <h2 id="locks">Synchronize and Lock</h2>

-When the threads are performing some tasks, it is important to allow the access to some resource only to one thread at time.
-Otherwise, the one thread can interfere into the work of other thread and cause unpredictable behavior.
-Java provides mechanisms to block the part of the code so that only one Thread can access some particular resource at time.
+When threads are performing some tasks it is important to allow the access to some resource only to one thread at a time.
+Otherwise, one thread can interfere into the work of the other thread and cause unpredictable behavior.
+Java provides mechanisms to block a part of the code so that only one thread at a time can access some particular resource.

 Lets review the following example: